 What does a TechnoMom do?
 In our society, the question “What do you do?” is generally understood to mean “What kind of work do you do for money?”
 When I initially wrote this article, my number one job was being Mommy, and thankfully I was able to concentrate on that while my daughter was growing up.

-These days I work as a technical specialist for a B2B2C SaaS company in the travel industry.
+These days I work as a technical support engineer for a B2B2C SaaS company in the travel industry.
 Previously, I worked for Apple as a Senior Technical Advisor, supporting Macs, iPhones, iPads, iPod Touches, and Apple Watches.
 I also played with iTunes frequently, on both Macs and Windows, straightened out iCloud issues, and figured out lots of sticky account security wickets.
 I am overjoyed in being able to work from home, which keeps me out of the Atlanta traffic.

 I do some occasional freelance work, but I’m very happy at work.
-I’ve been a freelance computer consultant since 1990, occasionally full-time and sometimes part-time in addition to whatever else I’m doing.
+I’ve been a computer consultant since 1990, occasionally full-time and sometimes part-time in addition to whatever else I’m doing.
 I’ve provided support and training to individuals and small businesses.
 I’ve helped them figure out what hardware and software suit their needs and how best to acquire them.
-I stopped building hardware years ago, as there’s no margin in it anymore.
+I stopped building hardware years ago, as there’s no margin in it.
 I get customers set up with systems, train them in their use, and provide support and repair for the inevitable problems.
 I used to do some web publishing and helped businesses figure out what they want to accomplish with an internet presence and how to reach their goals in a cost-effective manner, but at this point, I would refer that work to others.

 I enjoyed the flexibility I had when self-employed, and at least Obamacare finally gives small businesses some relief with regards to health insurance.
 But when you’re self-employed you have to be the salesperson and the accountant and all those other things that I really prefer to leave to someone who enjoys them.

 I’ve done a variety of things when working for someone else.
-At one point I was the IT specialist for a software development company, providing hardware and software support to internal staff and making Novell Netware (3.x and 4.x), Windows NT and Citrix servers get along with each other and keeping Lotus Notes running.
+At one point I was the IT specialist for a software development company, providing hardware and software support to internal staff and making Novell Netware (3.x and 4.x), Windows NT, and Citrix servers get along with each other and keeping Lotus Notes running.
 We also had several sorts of Unix boxes around, largely as testbeds for development.
 I was involved with the BSDI machine that acted as our internet gateway more than the others.

 More recently, I spent some time as a lead quality analyst on a software project for major players in the telephone industry.
 Our software ran on HP-UX servers with Oracle on the back end.
-We used Segue’s SilkTest to automate some of our testing, but since someone had bought the NT version of SilkTest and most of our testing had to be done in Unix, we couldn’t use it to its fullest extent.
+We used Segue’s SilkTest to automate some of our testing but since someone had purchased the NT version of SilkTest and most of our testing had to be done in Unix, we couldn’t use it to its fullest extent.

 In the past, I’ve done a lot of Internet-related support at MindSpring and another ISP as well as doing software QA and many other things.
 When working for start-ups, you do whatever needs to be done no matter what your official title might be.
 I enjoyed being a technical writer at MindSpring and would like to return to that someday.